j0giwa/ComfyLoot/README.md

 - Spelling: I'm dyslexic, so there might be a lot of errors

 Report bugs or suggestions via the Issues tab.
-Be as concise and reproducible as possible—screenshots/logs help.
+Be as concise and reproducible as possible - screenshots/logs help.

 ## Limitations